- Location: Chandranth Hill, Chittagong, Sitakund, Bangladesh

 How to Reach

-- By Rail: The nearby Railway station is Sitakund Railway station and It is around 2.4 km away from Destination.
+- By Rail: The nearby Railway station is Sitakund Railway Station.
+It is around 2.4 km away from the Destination.

-- By Road: The nearby Bus station is Sitakund Bus station and It is around 3.5 km away from Destination.
+- By Road: The nearby Bus station is Sitakund Bus Station and It is around 3.5 km away from the Destination.

 |06:00 AM to 06:00 PM|